Continuing Education Activity

 - Presence of bridging necrosis and multilobular necrosis in liver biopsy.

 Budesonide may be used instead of prednisone to reduce the adverse effects associated with steroid treatment.
-Combination of budesonide and azathioprine is emerging as an alternative first-line therapy.
+The combination of budesonide and azathioprine is emerging as an alternative first-line therapy.
 In cases of inadequate or incomplete response, or azathioprine intolerance, mycophenolate mofetil, cyclosporine A, and tacrolimus can be used.

 Remission occurs when the patient becomes asymptomatic with normalization of inflammatory markers, transaminases, gamma globulin, and histological improvement in liver biopsy.